sagemath/trac_to_gh/Issue 1576.md

 # Issue 1576: implicit multiplication -- sage needs to have *some* way to do this (even if not by default)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1576

 Original creator: was